Spanish Settlement in Texas

 Overview

-In this experience, students learn about the types of Spanish settlements in Texas: missions, towns (pueblos), and ranches.
+In this experience, students learn about several forms of Spanish settlement and land use in Texas, including missions, pueblos, and ranches.
 They work in small groups to research a specific mission.
-Then they learn about the early history of San Antonio and about the conflicts that arose between missionaries and private ranchers.
+Then they examine the early development of San Antonio and the cooperation and conflicts that developed between mission communities and private ranchers.

 Students will collaborate in small groups for scene 2 through scene 4.